zachpino/comm-workshop-s18/week06/merge.md

 ##### Shared Value: Editing Objects to Match

 In these two objects, the fips code for the states is available in both datasets, but in the second dataset it is prepended by its region and division codes.
 For example, New York (fips 36) is in the Northeast Region (fips 01) and the Middle Atlantic Division (fips 02).
 So it is formally, from largest to smallest geographic region, fips `010236`.

-In order to mate these datasets, we need to make a unifying edit to synthesize the simpler state fips code, since we ultimately need *both the key and value to match*.
+In order to mate these datasets, we need to make a unifying edit to match the simpler state fips code, since we ultimately need *both the key and value to match*.

 ```
 	//like what we would get from d3.csvParse()